kineticengines/analytics-container/README.md

 ## Included packages

+- tensorflow
+- neural-structured-learning
+- jupyter
+- pandas
-- Tensorflow  2.1.0
+- scikit-learn
-- Tensorflow_hub
+- scikit-image
-- Neural-structured-learning
+- datashader
-- Ipython
+- holoviews
-- Jupyter
+- seaborn
-- Pandas
+- matplotlib
-- Scikit-learn
+- pydot
-- Scikit-image
+- opencv-python
-- Datashader
+- pydicom
-- Holoviews
+- larq
-- Seaborn
+- librosa
-- Matplotlib
+- python_speech_features
-- Pydot
+- tqdm
-- Opencv-python
+- transformers
-- Pydicom
+- nlp
-- Larq
+- keras-tuner
-- Librosa
+- pytorch
-- Python_speech_features
+- stable-baselines
-- TQDM
+- gym
-- Transformers
+- tf-agent
-- Keras-tuner
+- tensorforce

 While not an exhaustive list of all packages that may be required, it does contain engough to get started.